 The Skanda Vale temple also known as the "The Community of the Many Names of God" has temples dedicated to Murugan, Ranganatha and Maha Shakti.

 The temple was established in Wales way back in 1973.
-The 115 acres of hilly site has farmlands and a small block of woodland.
+Set in 115 acres of hilly site, the temple estate has farmlands and even a small block of woodland.

 There is a Ganesh temple at the entrance of the temple.

 We were just in time for the 9:30 am pooja at the Ranganatha temple.
-The pooja was conducted by English priests/monks who chanted all the stotras and mantras very melodiously.
+The pooja was conducted by priests who chanted all the stotras and mantras very melodiously.

 The Sri Ranaganatha Temple is open all day.
 The Murugan Temple and the Shakti Temple are only open during pooja times.